rishurajgupta1987/lightning-employee-java/README.md

 package com.lightning.employee
 Class EmployeeApplication

-Or You can import this Module to IDE as Maven and run directly from ther.
+Or You can import this Module to IDE as Maven and run directly from there.